kubernetes-retired/service-catalog/docs/WALKTHROUGH.md

 UPS broker needs to be running somewhere before it can be added to the catalog.
 We need to deploy it first by using the [`ups-broker` Helm chart](../charts/ups-broker) into your cluster, just like you installed the catalog chart above.
-Run this simple command to install it with sensible
-defaults:
+To install the broker with sensible defaults, execute this command from within the Kubernetes context:

 ```console
 helm install charts/ups-broker --name ups-broker --namespace ups-broker